pluralsight/classic-design-system/.github/issue_template.md

 ## Instructions

 - fill in title: format of "<package name>: short description"
-- choose text format: "bug" or "enhancement request" below, fill in, delete other section
+- choose: "bug" or "enhancement request" below, fill it in, and delete other section
-- label: attach bug or enhancement request label

 ## Bug

 ### Expected behavior

 ### Actual behavior